AppliedMechanicsLab/ENGN0310/Labs/UniaxialTestingLab.md

 </center>

 #### <u>Data analysis </u>
    * Now you have two pictures of the specimen, before and after loading.
 You can measure the displacement of each marked position using ImageJ, which can be downloaded [here](http://rsbweb.nih.gov/ij/download.html).
-See [Detailed guidance to use ImageJ](ImageJguide.md) for how to use the software.
+See [Detailed guidance to using ImageJ](ImageJguide.md) for how to use the software.

 <!--
      * Download and open ImageJ (download from http://rsbweb.nih.gov/ij/download.html) .
 Open your the image.
 Click Analyze in the dropdown menu, followed by Set Scale.
 You can put in the scale to convert pixels to mm or cm use a fixed object (ruler) for the scale conversion.